niqdev/devops/docs/scala.md

 res4: List[Int] = List(3, 4)
 ```

-> What is a Typeclass?
+*What is a Typeclass?*

 A Typeclass is a programming pattern that allow to extend existing libraries with new functionality, without using traditional inheritance and without altering the original library source code using a combination of ad-hoc polymorphism, parametric polymorphism (type parameters) and implicits

-> What is a Semigroup?

-???

-> What is a Monoid?
+*What is a Monoid?*

-A Monoid is an algebraic type with 2 laws, a binary operation over that type, satisfying associativity and an identity element
+A Monoid is an algebraic type with 2 laws, a binary operation over that type, satisfying *associativity* and an *identity* element

 * associative e.g `a + (b + c) == (a + b) + c`
-* identity e.g. sum is 1
+* identity e.g. for sum is 0, for product is 1, for string is ""

 ```scala
 trait Monoid[A] {